Show Your Love (BtoB 4U song): Promotion

 On November 6, the global entertainment platform Makestar opened the video call event page from November 3–13 for a special meeting between BtoB 4U and global fans.
-The group also partnered up with MyMusicTaste, Richining, On November 9, the group recorded the MBC Every 1 variety show Weekly Idol held at MBC Dream Center.
+The group also partnered up with MyMusicTaste and Richning.
+On November 9, the group recorded the MBC Every 1 variety show Weekly Idol held at MBC Dream Center.

 BtoB 4U started off their promotions by appearing on KakaoTV Comeback Show Mu:Talk Live on November 16.
 On November 18, Btob 4U appeared on Gems' Square live, and Kang Han-na's Volume Up.
 On November 19, they appeared as guest on SBS Power FM Cultwo Show, and #TwitterBlueroom Live Q&A. On November 22, the group held a video call fan signing event at a cafe in Gayang-dong, Seoul.
 On November 25, BtoB 4U's episode 487 of Weekly Idol was aired.
 The following day, they appeared on SBS Power FM Lee Jun's Youngstreet.
 On December 2, Minhyuk appeared as guest on Naver Now Vogue Ship Show, and SBS Power FM Park So-hyun's Lovegame.

 The group started promoting "Show Your Love" on music shows on November 18.
-They first performed the song on MBC Music's Show Champion. followed by performances on KBS's Music Bank, SBS's Inkigayo, and SBS MTV's The Show.
+They first performed the song on MBC Music's Show Champion.
+This was followed by performances on KBS's Music Bank, SBS's Inkigayo, and SBS MTV's The Show.
 On November 29, they had their last stage on Inkigayo.

 On November 17, BtoB 4U released a cheering method video which includes chords, singing voices, chorus, rap, and third-degree notes.
 BtoB's cheering method was famous for being difficult and attracted attention.
 In "Missing You" cheering method released in 2017, there were chords and choruses, and a whole cheering method was put in the chorus.
 In addition, in the song "Only One for Me" released on June 18, 2018, the cheering method took 1 minute and 5 seconds for a total of 3 minutes and 46 seconds.

-On November 30, BtoB 4U undergoes COVID-19 testing due to performing on the same music shows with the COVID-19 carrier, on November 28 and 29.
-The group and their staff members have tested negative for COVID-19.
-They resume activities on December 2.
+On November 30, BtoB 4U underwent COVID-19 testing due to coming in contact with COVID-19 on November 28 and 29.
+The group and their staff members tested negative and the group resumed their activities on December 2.